scrtlabs/enigma-contract/README.md

 For reference, an `.env-template` is provided that can be copied over to `.env` to manage the setting of this environment variable.

+## Deployment on a live network

+See `docs/DEPLOY.md` for step-by-step instructions.

 ## License

 The Enigma Contract is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by